desmos-labs/desmos/x/posts/spec/02-concepts.md

 Aside from the inner text, developers can put on chain some metadata that can be useful during the visualization of the post, such as (but not limited to): links, users mentions or hashtags.

 ### Subspace ID
-The [subspace] ID indicates the ID of the Dapp where the post is hosted and lives.
+The subspace id specifies the id of the subspace inside which the post is placed.

 ### Section ID
 The [section] ID indicates the ID of the subspace's section where the post lives.